HakkaTjakka/Video-Tools/Linux/download video's convert subtitles and burn/README.md

 Use speech recognition to generate subtitles from (audio) video's. (pip3 install git+https://github.com/agermanidis/autosub.git) (Needs Python)

 Preliminary version.
 Updates info and descriptions will follow.
-Like how to install all needed packages needed.
+Like how to install all packages needed.